 Of course Palm trees love warm, humid environments so will perform better in these climates, however generous applications of water and fertiliser and a spray of water to the leaves will assist in dryer climates.
 They also do well with some natural light, so placement near a window, but away from a cool draft is a good idea.
 Don’t forget if your bathroom is large enough, that this is a great natural environment for them to thrive in.
 Even a smaller space benefits from the addition of an indoor plant, particularly in contemporary all white bathrooms.

-If you would like to style the dining table but want to stay away from pretty flowers then something like this arrangement would look stunning.
+If you would like to style the dining table but want to stay away from pretty flowers then something like this arrangement below would look stunning.
 Very simple and cost effective.
 Again, you can opt for the faux choice or if you’re lucky enough to have a good local florist or own a beautiful garden you may even have them to hand.

-If you love this look, you should also embrace the beautiful artworks and wallpapers that are currently on the market with a botanical influence.
+If you love this look, you could also embrace the beautiful artworks and wallpapers that are currently on the market with a botanical influence.
 Florence Broadhurst designed a gorgeous palm wallpaper that is still as contemporary today as it was several decades ago.
 I also like to frame panels of wallpaper, particularly if the design is very strong and you feel might overwhelm the space.

 Benefits of introducing greenery

 Finally, some practical and really beneficial points for including botanical influences in your decorating schemes:

 - Indoor plants aid in cleaning the air, ridding it of nasty bacteria and airborne moulds and thus creating a naturally healthier environment.

 - Indoor plants are great for improving the acoustic levels in an environment and are particularly beneficial in restaurants and offices where they also act as a soft screen.

 - Studies from Oxford University have shown that children learn better in an environment with indoor plants.